 When the price of cloth decreased due to the lower cost of thread, what should have happened to the price of cloth produced by weavers?
-Click on the best answer.

-- A) increased

-- B) decreased

-- C) stayed the same

 Try again!
 Remember, the supply of cloth has shifted to the right (increased).

 The increase in supply causes the price to decrease in the market.